HealthDataInsight/way_of_working-code_linting-hdi/lib/way_of_working/code_linting/hdi/templates/docs/way_of_working/code-linting/index.md

 ```

 {: .important }
-If you disagree with any linter or coding style, please fork the repository and create a pull request with your proposed changes.
+If you disagree with any linter or coding style, please fork the Way of Working code linting [repository](https://github.com/HealthDataInsight/way_of_working-code_linting-hdi) and create a pull request with your proposed changes.
 The current standards are a starting point intended to evolve with team consensus.

 ## Resources